shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 Selected Honors
 =====
+1. Outstanding PhD student of NPU, Northwest Polytechnical University, 2022.
-1. **China National Scholarship for Graduate**, Ministry of Education of P.R.
+2. **China National Scholarship for Graduate**, Ministry of Education of P.R.
 China, 2021.
 (The highest level of scholarship for graduate set by the government of China)
-2. Outstanding PhD student of NPU, Northwest Polytechnical University, 2021.
+3. Outstanding PhD student of NPU, Northwest Polytechnical University, 2021.
-3. Outstanding master student of NPU, Northwest Polytechnical University, 2018.
+4. Outstanding master student of NPU, Northwest Polytechnical University, 2018.
-4. **China National Scholarship for Undergraduate**, Ministry of Education of P.R.
+5. **China National Scholarship for Undergraduate**, Ministry of Education of P.R.
 China, 2016.
 (The highest level of scholarship for undergraduate set by the government of China)
-5. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2015.
+6. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2015.
-6. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2014.
+7. **National Encouragement Scholarship for Undergraduate**, Education Department of Henan Province, 2014.

 Academic Services
 =====